 The charity is lead by a person who understands first hand what it is like to care for a loved family member at the end of their life.
 Incredibly, Meredith’s father, Stanley, was one of the first people to require the hospice for his end-of-life care.
 In 2014, he was visiting Meredith from Adelaide with Mignon, Meredith’s mother, when he was diagnosed with lung cancer with bone metastasis.
 Surrounded by family, Meredith cared for her dad at Wedgetail Retreat, just before it was to be officially opened.

+In 2019 Meredith was awarded an OAM for her work with TPS and Wedgetail Retreat.
+She also received the Tweed Citizen of the Year award on Australia Day 2019.
 In 2016 Meredith was announced as a NSW Finalist in the Australian of the Year 2017 Awards – Local Hero category.
 Awarded ‘2015 Community Volunteer Contribution Award’ by NNSW Local Health District.
 On behalf of the charity, Meredith received the award of ‘Best Community Service in the Tweed’ and out of eighteen category winners, ‘Best Business Tweed’ in the 2015 Business Excellence Awards Tweed Shire.
 Meredith was awarded ‘Tweed Volunteer of the Year’ in 2001, ‘Tweed Shire Citizen of the Year’ in 2005 and ‘Murwillumbah Volunteer of the Year’ in 2009.